 ZND temporary fencing panels are 2m in height.
 Anti-Climb extensions are available if additional height is required.

-All ZND Anti-Climb temporary fence panels have a maximum vertical mesh aperture of 39mm which we suggest prevents children getting a foot or handhold on the panel.
+ZND Anti-Climb temporary fence panels have a mesh which we suggest prevents children getting a foot or handhold on the panel.

 ZND offer an Anti-Climb Skirted Panel that has a mesh skirt that extends below the bottom horizontal tube of the frame, reducing the risk of anyone gaining access under the fence when used on uneven surfaces.